Sign up to our Newsletter

 3. Which Major Is Best for Criminal Law?

 There is no perfect pre-law major for criminal law.
-While many students opt for a BA in Criminology or Criminal Justice, it’s best to pursue a major you’re interested in to increase your chances of maintaining a high GPA.
-You should also gain experience in multiple disciplines to hone a range of skills that will prove valuable in law school.
+While many students choose a BA in Criminology or Criminal Justice, it's best to:

 4. Do Criminal Lawyers Get Paid a Lot?

-In comparison to other lawyers, criminal defense lawyers are paid less.
-However, they still typically make over $90,000 a year and can make even more depending on their location and experience.
+Compared to other lawyers, criminal defense lawyers are paid less.
+However, they still typically earn over $90,000 a year, with the potential for higher salaries based on location and experience.

 5. Where Are Criminal Lawyers Paid the Most?